 The next story arc is a flashback about Satoru Gojo’s past that is only 15 chapters long.
 Even if this flashback arc had been combined with the Volume 0 prequel it still wouldn’t have been long enough for a single cour season unless the premise had been significantly expanded by the anime adaptation with original content.

 The next major arc, the Shibuya Incident arc, is 58 chapters long by itself.
 Combined with the Gojo’s Past arc that’s 73 chapters in total.

-Therefore, it’s predicted that a Jujutsu Kaisen movie will adapt the Volume 0 arc with a film runtime that’s around two hours or less.
-Jujutsu Kaisen Season 2 will then adapt the next two manga story arcs with multiple cours based on the story flow.
+Therefore, the Jujutsu Kaisen movie adapted the Volume 0 arc with a 1 hour, 45 minute film runtime.
+It’s predicted that Jujutsu Kaisen Season 2 will then adapt the next two manga story arcs with multiple cours based on the story flow.

-Ideally, the second season could be three cours, but it seems more likely that the second season will adapt two story arcs, including the flashback.
+Ideally, the second season would be three cours, but it seems more likely that the second season will adapt two story arcs with two cours, including the Satoru Gojo flashback and the Shibuya Incident Arc.
 Then the Jujutsu Kaisen Season 3 anime could tackle the manga story arcs released in 2021 and 2022.

 Regardless of how the anime adapts the story arcs, the good news is that there is plenty of source material for Studio MAPPA to create Jujutsu Kaisen Season 2 quickly.
 Better yet, English-only fans who wish to read ahead of the anime can jump straight to Volume 8.

 - Updated January 30, 2023: Added Anime Japan 2023 stage event info.